ArcadeHustle/RingEdge_NoKey_softmod/README.md

 decrypt partition 7 with keyfile in C:\RE2Multi\re2multi.key Copy 'Virtua Tennis 4' folder into Game folder.
-It should look and be structured like the others already, but double check. game.bat file is setup and ready to go. dismount truecrpt partition relock drive with ata sec pass test in RE1
+It should look and be structured like the others already, but double check. game.bat file is setup and ready to go. dismount truecrpt partition relock drive with ata sec pass (if you wish! or just cut power) test in RE1

 If you with to tamper with Niko's multi live you'll probably want the SystemUser password as well as Admin level privs.